owulveryck/blog/content/post/gorgonia-gomachine.md

 D <- message(1.0)
 ```

-Now every vertex runs in a goroutine and the deadlock's gone.
+Now every vertex runs in a goroutine, and the deadlock's gone.
 Even better, this mechanism has implicit synchronization.
-Therefore, computing this graph is more efficient with this mechanism that coding it sequentially because the `mul` operation will be computed in parralel:
+Therefore, computing this graph is more efficient with this mechanism that coding it sequentially because the `mul` operations are computed ~~in parallel~~ concurrently:

 <center>
 ![graph](/assets/pregel/graph3.png)